Toledo, Ohio: Geography

 Toledo is located at (41.6525, −83.5375).
 The city has a total area of 84.12 sqmi, of which 3.43 sqmi is covered by water.

 The city straddles the Maumee River at its mouth at the southern end of Maumee Bay, the westernmost inlet of Lake Erie.
 The city is located north of what had been the Great Black Swamp, giving rise to another nickname, Frog Town.
 Toledo sits within the borders of a sandy oak savanna called the Oak Openings Region, an important ecological site that once comprised more than 300 sqmi.

 Toledo is within 250 mi by road from seven metropolitan areas that have a population of more than two million people: Detroit, Cleveland, Columbus, Cincinnati, Pittsburgh, Indianapolis, and Chicago.
-In addition, it is within 300 miles of Toronto, Ontario.
+In addition, it is within 300 mi west of Toronto, Ontario, Canada.